-- 1 Holiday visit in Southwest London
+- 1 Things to do around Christmas in London

-- 1.2 Smaller Hotels in central Fulham
+- 3 Smaller Hotels in central Fulham

-- 1.8 Check out Harrod’s Christmas Windows
+- 9 Harrod’s Christmas Windows

 From Fulham, you are a short bus ride, a few tube stops, or actually a very lovely walk away from these more ‘tarted-up’ neighborhoods.
 They have the best Christmas windows in London and shouldn’t be missed.
 If you base yourself in Fulham you’ll get a feel for a real London-living experience and be close to all the unique pre-holiday festivities.

-Where to Stay in Fulham, London
+Where to Stay in London for your Christmas weekend

 The more I know London, the more I find its size daunting, the pace increasing, and the traffic incessant.
 You can easily get frustrated wasting a lot of time in traffic, trying to see and do everything.
 So don’t.
 Focus on a smaller area.